 SOS Children’s Village BC is thrilled to announce that we achieved national accreditation through the New York-based Council on Accreditation (COA) in January 2018.
-SOS Children’s Village BC provides the following services to children in foster care, youth aging out of care, and at-risk youth: The SOS Village in Surrey, Transition to Adulthood Program, Youth Housing Year Intensive Program, Counselling, Expressive Art/Play Therapy, Neurofeedback Training, Learning Club Program, Camp Recreation Cultural Exploration Program, Sounds of Learning Music Program, and Caregiver Support Program.
-We also have a fee for service program called Parent Driven Autism Services, available to anyone.
+SOS Children’s Village BC provides the following services to children in foster care, youth aging out of care, and youth at-risk: The SOS Village in Surrey, Transition to Adulthood Program, Youth Housing Year Intensive Program, Counselling, Expressive Art/Play Therapy, Learning Club Program, Camp Recreation Cultural Exploration Program, Sounds of Learning Music Program, and Caregiver Support Program.

 COA accreditation is an objective, independent, and reliable validation of an agency’s performance.
 The COA accreditation process involves a detailed review and analysis of an organization’s administration, management, and service delivery functions against international standards of best practice.
 The standards driving accreditation ensure that services are well-coordinated, culturally competent, evidence-based, outcomes-oriented, and provided by a skilled and supported workforce.